START-Hack/UNCCD_STARTHACK24/README.md

 To learn more about the G20 Global Land Initiative: https://g20land.org

-To learn more about the SOC-STEM research group: https://socstem.upc.edu/
+To learn more about the SOC-STEM Research Group: https://socstem.upc.edu/

 To learn more about the UPC's Graphic and Design Engineering Department: https://egd.upc.edu/en/research